jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

 ----

-I want to write the program that makes the tests in ``test_sleep_duration.py`` pass without looking at them as if they were written by someone else
+I want to write the program that makes the tests in ``test_sleep_duration.py`` pass without looking at them

 .. _test_duration_tests_red: